Cars & motorcycles

-HMO is short for Health Maintenance Organisation.
-It is an alternative insurance model for mandatory health insurance, under which the policyholder agrees to always first consult a specific HMO centre in the event of illness.
-Policyholders benefit from a premium reduction of up to 25 per cent compared to the standard model due to the limited choice of doctors.
+HMO stands for Health Maintenance Organization and is an alternative insurance model for basic health insurance.
+Under the HMO model, policyholders are required to consult a particular HMO practice first in the event of illness.
+Because the choice of doctors is limited, policyholders choosing this model benefit from a premium reduction of up to 25% compared to the standard model.

-An HMO practice is a group practice including not only GPs but usually also specialists and therapists from various areas of medical specialisation.
-This allows for a broad range of medical services to be offered, depending on the size of the practice.
-HMO centres have their own catchment areas.
-This means that every centre has its own geographical area of activity.
+An HMO practice is a group practice employing not only family doctors but also specialists and therapists from various medical fields.
+You therefore have access to a broad selection of medical services, depending on the size of the practice.
+HMO practices have catchment areas.
+This means that each practice offers its services within a particular geographical area.

 The HMO doctor is referred to as a “gatekeeper”.
 These doctors are paid a lump sum every month to treat their registered policyholders.
 This covers the cost of all the services provided for policyholders, whether by the HMO doctor, external specialists or in the context of a hospital stay.

 The gatekeeper principle allows the HMO to coordinate the treatment of its patients outside the HMO itself (e.g. with other outpatient service providers, hospitals and rehabilitation clinics).
 The lump sum payment to cover all statutory benefits is an incentive for the HMO to prioritize efficiency and quality rather than prescribing unnecessary medical treatment to increase revenues.
 Therefore, premiums for HMO insurance products are up to 25% cheaper than those for the standard basic insurance model, although the level of cover is the same.